msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 ### Adding items

-If an item was not included in the generated stocktake rows when you created your stocktake, you can add it manually.
-Click the `Add Item` button in the top right of your screen.
+If an item was not included in the generated stocktake rows when you created your stocktake, you can add it manually by clicking the `Add Item` button in the top right of your screen.

 ![Stocktake add item](/docs/inventory/images/stocktake_add_item.png)